lakshyarao22/Page-Pilot/README.md

-# 🍱 Bento
+# ✈️ Page Pilot

-Welcome to **Bento** — a modern, clean, and snappy version of the classic Bento-style New Tab.
+Welcome to **Page Pilot** — a modern, clean, and snappy version of the classic Bento-style New Tab.
 Think of it as your personal digital lunchbox, but instead of sushi and dumplings, it Bookmarks and A Todo List.

 ---